Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

   - Description: The temperature can be specified in units such as K, °C, or °F.

 </details>

 <details> <Summary>Temperature shift</Summary>

 ### TemperatureShift

-<a id="temperature-shift"></a>

 If the temperature changes with the course of the reaction, this must be documented precisely.

 - __temperature_unit__
   - Type: string
-  - Description: The unit of the temperature, for example °C or K
+  - Description: The temperature can be specified in units such as K, °C, or °F.

 - __temperature_beginning__
   - Type: posfloat
-  - Description: The initial temperature of the reaction in the beginning
+  - Description: The initial temperature, prior to the start of the reaction, should be specified.

 - __temperature_end__
   - Type: posfloat
-  - Description: The temperature at the end of the reaction
+  - Description: TThe final temperature after completion of the reaction should be specified.

 - __temperature_at_XY__
   - Type: posfloat
-  - Description: The temperature at a variable time point _XY_
+  - Description: The temperature can also be measured at a variably chosen time point _XY_ during the reaction.

 - __time_at_XY__
   - Type: posfloat
-  - Description: The time point of a respective temperature at a time _XY_
+  - Description: Specification of the exact time point _XY_ at which the temperature was measured.

+- __time_unit__
+  - Type: string
+  - Description: Common units for specifying time can be s (seconds) or min (minutes).

 </details>